bharath12b5/mvn-linux/Building-Apache-ZooKeeper.md

 			cd /<source_root>/zookeeper/
 			ant jar
 			ant test    [optional]
-* Note: User can ignore intermittent test-case failures as it does not affect the functionality
+* Note: User can ignore intermittent test-case failures as it does not affect the functionality.

 ## References: